-The fresh polling, commissioned by the Minderoo Foundation on behalf of the Eliminating Cancer Initiative (ECI), shows an overwhelming desire, among Queenslanders, for the re-elected State ALP Government to act swiftly on lifting the age young people can buy cigarettes, from 18 to 21.
+The fresh polling, commissioned by the Minderoo Foundation on behalf of the Collaborate Against Cancer initiative, shows an overwhelming desire among Queenslanders, for the re-elected state ALP government to act swiftly on lifting the age young people can buy cigarettes, from 18 to 21.

 The Galaxy Research poll, taken across four marginal Queensland seats in early December, found support for the policy had swelled to 81 per cent, from 75 per cent just one month earlier.